 Death and taxes is a well-worn phrase at this stage so here's a list of 10 ways to pay as little of it as legally possible.

-But seriously we all despair a little when we receive our payslips and see how much more money we could be getting each month, so we are here to salve that discomfort by giving you some advice on how to pay as little to the taxman as you need to.
+So we're here to salve that discomfort by giving you some advice on how to pay as little tax as you need to.

 From keeping good records and claiming for medical expenses, to keeping abreast of all the tax credits you're entitled to, there’s a lot to unpack, so let's dig in...

 The first part of not paying more tax than you have to is keeping your paperwork in order.
 This means keeping receipts of all your medical expenses, doctor's visits, and work-related expenses if you're self-employed.

 While you're not obliged to submit your receipts when you initially claim a tax refund, Revenue carries out spot checks every year so they may come looking for proof of your expenses at some stage down the line.
 Revenue carries out spot checks for up to six years, so you'll need to keep your receipts for at least this amount of time.

 2. Avail of all the tax credits available to you